• Instruments

 What if you must change the strings or any other parts of the ukulele?
 It will even cost you more.

-So, try spending at least $100 for a new ukulele!
+So, try spending at least $100 on a new ukulele!

 6. Fewer strings mean harder, not easier: